james-cccc/sysadm/content/posts/openshift_static_ip_disconnected_esxi_install.md

 ### Create the bastion VM

-Log into your ESXi web console which will be somthing like: https://139.178.72.18/ui/#/login
+Log into your ESXi web console which will be something like: https://139.178.72.18/ui/#/login

-Create VM a VM with 2 NICs, 4GB RAM, 40GB HDD, 2 VPCUs and mount the Centos8 iso to the DVD drive.
+Create a VM with 2 NICs, 4GB RAM, 40GB HDD, 2 VPCUs and mount the Centos8 iso to the DVD drive.
 Power the VM on and progress with the installation process using the console.
 When you get to the configuration screen the only important section is the Network one.
-Configure your hostname and domain to be somthing like 'packetfeathersbastion.jftest.com'.
+Configure your hostname and domain to be something like 'packetfeathersbastion.jftest.com'.

 Configure the first NIC manually to be your public network: